ibm-cloud-docs/watsonxdata/spark-extnsn-extnl.md

 When you submit a Spark application that uses external storage buckets registered in {{site.data.keyword.lakehouse_short}}, Spark access control extension allows additional authorization thereby enhancing security.
 If you enable the extension in the spark configuration, only authorized users are allowed to access and operate {{site.data.keyword.lakehouse_short}} catalogs through Spark jobs.
 {: shortdesc}

+The option to register external Spark engines in watsonx.data is deprecated in this release and will be removed in version 2.3. watsonx.data already includes built-in Spark engines that you can provision and use directly, including the Gluten-accelerated Spark engine and the native watsonx.data Spark engine.
+{: important}

 You can enable the Spark access control extension for Iceberg, Hive and Hudi catalogs.
 {: note}